anovi/selectonic/README.md

 ```

 ### focus
-Gets focused element or `null` of sets new focused element.
+Gets focused element or `null` or sets new focused element.

 **Getter:**
 ```javascript